 Carrageenan also has a good emulsification effect, stabilizing fat, thus improving the yield of products, and is mainly used in the production of minced meat and ham products, and the amount added is generally 0.2% to 1.5%.

-Xanthan gum in meat products can significantly improve the water retention, tenderness, color and flavor of the product, mainly used in ham, luncheon meat, red sausage and other minced meat products.
+Xanthan gum is also one excellent meat binder.
+In meat products, it can significantly improve the water retention, tenderness, color, and flavor of the product, mainly used in ham, luncheon meat, red sausage, and other minced meat products.

-The amount in ham is generally about 1%, and the amount in luncheon meat and red sausage is generally 0.1% to 0.5%.
+The amount of ham is generally about 1%, and the amount of luncheon meat and red sausage is generally 0.1% to 0.5%.

-Guar gum is mainly used as thickener, binder and water-holding agent in meat products, usually used alone or in combination with other edible gums.
+Guar gum is mainly used as a thickener, binder, and water-holding agent in meat products, usually used alone or in combination with other edible gums.

 It is slightly inferior to xanthan gum and other microbial colloids in terms of heat and acid resistance, but it is one of the most widely used hydrocolloids in the world because of its low price.